You are listening to the Sean Hannity Radio Show podcast.

 I talk to people in the White House throughout this process, and I know how difficult it was.

-And you know what I was saying before the break, and it's a little frustrating for me, is that you know, yes, I I think that the vice president had this is the beginning of the end of the government takeover of Obamacare.
+And, you know, what I was saying before the break, and it's a little frustrating for me, is that, you know, yes, I think that the vice president, this is the beginning of the end of the government takeover of Obamacare.

 This is the beginning of the end.

-That pre presented a huge challenge to the conservatives or more conservative members, like Tuesday group members and the most conservative, and I think the best group in Congress, which is the Freedom Caucus.
+That presented a huge challenge to the conservatives or more conservative members, like Tuesday group members and the most conservative, and I think the best, the best group in Congress, which is the Freedom Caucus.

-You know, you can allow the death spiral of Obamacare to continue, or you gotta stop it.
+You know, you can allow the death spiral of Obamacare to continue, or you've got to stop it.

 And in reality, this is like an eight-week deal or a 10-week deal by the Republicans.